William Patterson Timmie Professor and Chair

 The word "pathology" means "the study of disease," and it describes both a specialty in clinical medicine and a field of biomedical research.
 In the clinical realm, pathology is the subspecialty devoted to diagnosis, either through microscopic examination of cells and tissues (called anatomic pathology) or by laboratory methods such as chemical analyses, microbiology, blood banking, tissue typing, etc (called clinical pathology).
 The investigative branch of pathology, called experimental pathology, covers the spectrum from laboratory research on basic cellular and molecular biology, through physiology and disease models, to drug discovery and translational research -- all with the aim of achieving better understanding of, and better treatments for, human disease.
 Our Department strives continually to advance pathology research and clinical practice, developing new insights, methods, and technologies through the world-class expertise of our faculty.

 Our residency program is one of the largest in the country.
 Residents benefit from our balanced strength in all three divisions; from faculty who are expert, accessible, and dedicated to teaching; from working closely with clinical fellows in a dozen subspecialties of pathology; and from the opportunity to train in five major teaching hospitals within one of America's largest, most diverse, and most livable metropolitan areas.
-In addition to serving at Emory University Hospital, our residents gain broad experience at the community-based Grady Memorial and EUH-Midtown Hospitals, at our busy Veterans Hospital, and at Children's Healthcare of Atlanta (CHOA, one of the largest pediatric hospitals in the U.S.), and by studying challenging cases sent to us from around the world for expert consultation.
-Additionally, all of our residents receive superb training in forensic pathology from Pathology faculty at the Fulton County Medical Examiner's office, while our affiliated faculty at the nearby Centers for Disease Control and Prevention (CDC) offer an unparalleled resource in infectious disease pathology and emerging pathogens.
+In addition to serving at Emory University Hospital, our residents gain broad experience at the community-based Grady Memorial and EUH-Midtown Hospitals, at our busy Veterans Hospital, and at Children's Healthcare of Atlanta (CHOA, one of the largest pediatric health centers in the U.S.), and by studying challenging cases sent to us from around the world for expert consultation.
+Additionally, all of our residents receive superb training in forensic pathology from Pathology faculty at the Fulton County Medical Examiner's office, while our affiliated faculty at the adjacent U.S. Centers for Disease Control and Prevention (CDC) offer an unparalleled resource in infectious disease pathology and emerging pathogens.

 Yet despite its size, its diverse missions, and its rapid pace of growth, Pathology at Emory remains a closely knit and interactive community, united by our pride in the physicians and scientists we train and by our shared commitment to excellence in research and patient care.
 It's a pleasure to welcome you to our Department.